BjornKennethHolmstrom/CosmicSyncCore/README.md

-# CosmicSyncCore
+# CivicBase

-CosmicSyncCore is a flexible, P2P-based platform designed to enable decentralized data storage and synchronization for various applications.
+CivicBase is a flexible, P2P-based platform designed to enable decentralized data storage and synchronization for various applications.
 It supports a wide range of app types and use cases, including SharedSpheres and EPiC (Exercise Planning in Collaboration).

 ## Current Status

-CosmicSyncCore is in early development (v0.3.6).
+CivicBase is in early development (v0.3.6).
 Recent updates include improved database management, enhanced P2P networking capabilities, and better system migration support.
 We're currently focusing on completing Phase 1.0, which includes establishing a functional P2P network with basic communication.

 Absolutely!
 Here's a snippet you can add to your README.md:

 ## 🤝 Get Involved & Contribute

-**CosmicSyncCore is looking for rebels, builders, and visionaries** to help create the decentralized app platform of the future.
+**CivicBase is looking for rebels, builders, and visionaries** to help create the decentralized app platform of the future.
 We're building infrastructure for digital independence, and we need your help.

 ### 🚀 Quick Start for Contributors